Search by Keyword

 "LONG, LONG, LONG"

-There are many song in the vast Beatles catalog that can claim the title of "most underrated."
+There are many songs in the vast Beatles catalog that can claim the title of "most underrated."
 And within the 30 tracks that are contained on their masterful 1968 double-album "The Beatles," better known as the "White Album," George's ballad "Long, Long, Long" surely wins the title, as well as "most overlooked."

 With the sprawling and attention-getting variety of songs on the album, from the poppy “Ob-La-Di, Ob-La-Da,” the menacing “Happiness Is A Warm Gun,” the earthy “Yer Blues,” and the countrified “Don't Pass Me By,” George's “Long, Long, Long” is almost not even noticed.
-Appearing directly after the ear-splitting “Helter Skelter,” listeners in 1968 nearly thought that side three of the album was done and reached to turn the record over before realizing there was indeed another song after it.
+Appearing directly after the ear-splitting “Helter Skelter,” many listeners in 1968 nearly thought that side three of the album was complete and reached to turn the record over before realizing there was indeed another song after it.
 As Ron Schaumburg writes in his book “Growing Up With The Beatles, “'Long, Long, Long' is a spacey, ethereal popover that I had to listen to six or eight times before I finally could hear it.”